-“The solution side comes into play when a customer wants to launch a new product, for example, frozen pizzas, and they need the new machines to make them,” says Lune Riezebos, Application Specialist in Service Delivery with GEA.
+“The solution side comes into play when a customer wants to launch a new product, for example, frozen pizzas, and they need the new machines to make them,” says Lune Riezebos, Application Specialist in Service Delivery with GEA and a key player in OneEngineering.
 “They come to us and we design all the systems in the plant.”

 “We essentially create configurable models for our internal teams, which makes their workflow easier,” says Dutt Thakar, Senior Design Engineer.
-“These models save them a great deal of time because they don’t have to repetitively create models from scratch every time.”
+“It saves a great deal of time because they don’t have to repetitively create models from scratch.”

 As you can imagine, large-scale processing systems use many of the same types of components—compressors, pumps, valves, controllers, mixers, homogenizers—in unique configurations.
-The iLogic tools allow Thakar, Suthar, and other engineers to create a “parametric skeleton” that standard product teams can adjust to create new models automatically.
-The team refers to this as “model enhancement.”
+The iLogic tools allow Suthar and other engineers to create a “parametric skeleton” that standard product teams can adjust to create new models automatically.

 “We meet regularly with the experts who understand all the intricacies of a specific process and the GEA machine for that process,” Riezebos says.
-“They explain what parameters they have, such as an extra nozzle with isolation, for example.
-That’s all the information we need to build a model that they can adjust and turn into many different configurations automatically.”
+“They explain what parameters they have, and that’s all we need to build a model that they can adjust and turn into many different configurations automatically.”

-Ultimately, repeated model enhancement creates a library of components that can be repurposed many times over, creating standardized products for more customized scenarios—without going through the full customization process.
+Over time, this creates a library of components that can be repurposed many times over, developing standardized products for custom scenarios without going through the full customization process.